Construction Closures and Delays

 Construction Schedule

-Construction is following a "dynamic" schedule to allow for flexibility and adjustment for the constantly changing conditions at Kīlauea.
-As a consequence, new planned closures will be announced between two to four weeks in advance.
-The Dates highlighted in yellow are subject to change.
+Construction is following a dynamic schedule to allow for flexibility and adjustment for the constantly changing conditions at Kīlauea.
+The dates highlighted in yellow are subject to change.

 Place Details Date

 Tree Molds Road closure (click for map) During construction (Monday to Friday, from 7 a.m. to 4 p.m.), Tree Molds Road will be temporarily closed to vehicles.
 Pedestrians are permitted only on the paved sections of Tree Molds Road and must exercise caution, yielding to heavy equipment on the roadways.
 However, access to Tree Molds Road via the northern gravel road from the horse corral is closed during construction periods.
-From April 3, 2024
+Ongoing

-The right inbound lane will be closed for construction at the entrance station.
-Temporary traffic control signage will be in place to ensure traffic flow in the other lane.
-From April 8, 2024
+Expect intermittent inbound lane closures at the entrance station during repairs and construction work.
+Temporary traffic control signage is in place to ensure traffic flow in the other lane.
+Ongoing

 A park map of the summit region of the park showing Crater Rim Drive.